Audio4Linux/JDSP4Linux/README.md

   --list-presets               List presets (Remote) --status                     Show status (Remote)
 ```
 The options should be fairly self-explanatory.
 For example, `jamesdsp --set reverb_enable=true` would enable the reverberation setting.
+Have a look at the audio configuration file at `~/.config/jamesdsp/audio.conf` to learn more about possible settings and their syntax.

 Note: These commands try to connect to an active JamesDSP instance.
 If no instance is currently online, they will fall-back to modifying the audio configuration file directly on disk.
 The `--is-connected` option can be used to check whether one is currently online.